fairdataihub/SODA-for-SPARC/README.md

 </a>
 </p>

-You can click on the image below and follow our tutorial video to learn how to easily organize and submit your SPARC dataset with SODA in 8 steps:
+We also suggest watching our tutorial video to learn how to easily organize and submit your SPARC dataset with SODA in 8 steps:

 <p align="center">
 <a href="https://www.youtube.com/watch?v=CKI6KMI4fPQ" target="_blank">